Skip to Content

 Soaring across vast distances, red-breasted mergansers set out on their biannual migration journey.

 You’ll find these feathered adventurers taking to the skies in late spring and early fall.
-They’re not early birds or night owls exclusively – they mix it up!
+They’re not early birds or nocturnal bird vision exclusively – they mix it up

 Coastal flights happen during daylight, while inland treks occur under starry skies.